-1. What’s the difference between Castor Oil and Black Castor Oil?
+1. What’s the difference between Gold Castor Oil and Black Castor Oil?

-There are no proven differences between the benefits of Castor Oil and Black Castor Oil.
+There are no proven differences between the benefits of Gold Castor Oil and Black Castor Oil.

-Both oils contain ricinoleic acid, which is known for having anti-inflammatory properties that aid in creating a healthy scalp for hair growth.
+As for comparing Both Gold and Black oils …. they contain ricinoleic acid, which is known for having anti-inflammatory properties that aid in creating a healthy scalp for hair growth.

 Both oils are quite thick (have a honey-like consistency) so either oil would be excellent for massaging into your scalp where you see hair thinning, but as far as which is better, it is a personal choice!!